Pulsar Polarization Arrays: Projected Sensitivities of PPAs

-The projected $g_{95\%}$ limits as a function of $m_a$ are displayed in Fig.~\ref{fig:1}.
-For each of the three PPA scenarios, we present the constraints from auto- and cross-correlation separately, in order to highlight their respective roles in detection.\footnote{Note that we impose constraints on ALDM for a wide range of $m_a$ through its overall contribution.
-For detection, properly estimating the oscillation frequency when $m_a\ll 1/T_p$ or $m_a \gg N_p/T_p$ is non-trivial.} A general picture is the following.
+The projected $g_{95\%}$ limits as a function of $m_a$ are displayed in Fig.~\ref{fig:sensitivity}.
+Without loss of generality, we assume that in all PPA scenarios the temporal distribution of data points has been sampled randomly over the observation period.
+We present the constraints from auto- and cross-correlations separately, to highlight their respective roles in detection~\cite{footnote2}.
+The $\kappa$ parameter is set to its maximally allowed values by the CMB constraints~\cite{2018using} at each $m_a$ value.
 The projected $g_{95\%}$ values evolve with three different stages as $m_a$ decreases: decrease first, then stay approximately flat, and finally increase.
 The cross-correlation limits are typically stronger than the auto-correlation ones, except in the large $m_a$ region for FPPA.